The Paris Call for Trust and Security in Cyberspace was launched on November 12, 2018,

 - This convention of the Council of Europe is the only binding international instrument on the issue of cyber security

-- It addresses Internet and computer crime through a common policy by harmonizing national laws, improving legal authorities for investigative techniques & fostering international police as well as judicial cooperation.
+- It addresses Internet and computer crime through a common policy by harmonizing national laws, improving legal authorities for investigative techniques, and fostering international police as well as judicial cooperation.

-- It provides for procedural law tools to make investigation of cybercrime and securing of evidence in relation to any crime more effective
+- It provides procedural law tools to make an investigation of cybercrime and securing of evidence about any crime more effective

 - India is not yet a member.

-- Microsoft launched its “Digital Peace” campaign along with a Cybersecurity Tech Accord aimed at getting internet & technology industry to better protect their customers’ privacy & security against cyber attacks.
+- Microsoft launched its “Digital Peace” campaign along with a Cybersecurity Tech Accord aimed at getting the internet and technology industries to better protect their customers’ privacy & security against cyber attacks.

-- Siemens unveiled a Charter of Trust that seeks to develop adherence to security principles & processes, with the aim of developing a “global standard” for cyber-security.
+- Siemens unveiled a Charter of Trust that seeks to develop adherence to security principles and processes to develop a “global standard” for cyber-security.

-- In 2015, a Group of Governmental Experts (GGE) at the UN charted 4 peace time norms in the cyberspace:
+- In 2015, a Group of Governmental Experts (GGE) at the UN charted four peacetime norms in cyberspace:

-o Responsibility of states for actions originating from their territory.
+Responsibility of states for actions originating from their territory

 Models of Internet Governance:

-Multi-stakeholder Model (supported by western nations like US)
+Multi-stakeholder Model (supported by Western nations like the US)

-- Decentralized governance institutions where non-state actors like corporates, NGOs & civil society have a say in making globally acceptable norms regulating cyberspace.
+- Decentralized governance institutions where non-state actors like corporations, NGOs, and civil society have a say in making globally acceptable norms regulating cyberspace

-- Gives recognition to technical expertise of corporates.
+- Gives recognition to the technical expertise of corporates.

 Multilateral Model (supported by Russia and China)

-- Governance model based on agreements between multiple governments with limited involvement of non-state actors.
+- The governance model is based on agreements between multiple governments with limited involvement of non-state actors.

-- Holds sovereignty of nation state in managing cyberspace and provides the scope for the exercise of inherent right of self-defense and the law of state responsibility, including countermeasures in the cyberspace.
+- Holds the sovereignty of the nation-state in managing cyberspace and provides the scope for the exercise of the inherent right of self-defence and the law of state responsibility, including countermeasures in cyberspace.

-- India stance has gradually shifted to multi-stakeholderism from long supported multilateralism.
+- India's stance has gradually shifted to multi-stakeholders from long-supported multilateralism.

-- However, India envisages a pivotal role for governments as the custodian of cyberspace in the areas of international security and public policy.
-This is evident from its stand on data localization (wants storing of data within the country) and server management.
+- However, India envisages a pivotal role for governments as the custodians of cyberspace in the areas of international security and public policy.
+This is evident from its stand on data localization (which wants to store data within the country) and server management.

 - India also supports greater cooperation from corporates in terms of data sharing to tackle cyber crimes.

-Currently, the engagement – at both government & private level - with the global policymaking apparatus has been low, including participation at Internet Corporation for Assigned Names and Numbers (ICANN) summits.
-India should begin with initiating domestic multi-stakeholder engagement (India Internet Governance Forum) to engage civil society and technical experts adequately in pursuit of multi-stakeholderism.
+Currently, engagement—at both government and private levels—with the global policymaking apparatus has been low, including participation at Internet Corporation for Assigned Names and Numbers (ICANN) summits.
+India should begin with initiating domestic multi-stakeholder engagement (India Internet Governance Forum) to engage civil society and technical experts adequately in pursuit of multi-stakeholders.